-$907,500 settlement by attorney for construction worker who fell on the job and had no health insurance.
-Client required emergency surgery.
+This settlement for our client, a construction worker with no health insurance who fell on the job and required emergency surgery, was $907,500.

 Our client was injured when he fell from a substantial height while working at a large construction site, due to a board not being properly secured.
 He was rushed to the hospital and underwent two emergency surgeries.
 He was left with hardware in both his spine and foot/ankle.